OmarMiniesy/Notes/Defensive Security/Security Operations/Security Info & Events Mgmt/Splunk/Splunk Processing Language (SPL).md

 To use SPL to search for data, an **index** must be specified.
 - This can be done using the `index` keyword, and specifying the name of that index between quotes.

-Boolean operators can be used for more specific queries: `not, and, or`.
+Boolean operators can be used for more specific queries: `NOT, AND, OR`.
 - Wildcards can be used to replace any number of characters: `*`.

 This searches in the `main` index for any event that includes the keywords specified in the end.